BrighterCommand/Brighter/samples/WebAPI_EFCore/README.md

 dotnet run --launch-profile Production -d
 ```
 ## Architecture
+### Outbox
+ Brighter does have an [Outbox pattern support](https://paramore.readthedocs.io/en/latest/OutboxPattern.html).
+In case you are new to it, consider reading it before diving deeper.
 ### GreetingsAPI

 We follow a _ports and adapters_ archtectural style, dividing the app into the following modules: